After reading this latest post in the Eating and Drinking Poems series, you may want to grab a basket and go apple picking!

 By the end of the day, sore from picking apples and chasing children through the orchard, the newcomers would sit among the locals, sipping glasses of hard cider and listening to outrageous stories of John Chapman or other local characters.

-This fall, make the recipe for Caramel Apple Dip and enjoy the slowing of the seasons, whether the leaves turn in your part of the country or not.
+This fall, eat an apple and enjoy the slowing of the seasons, whether the leaves turn in your part of the country or not.
 And as you do, consider the poem by Dorianne Laux: “A Short History of the Apple.”

 A Short History of the Apple